Zero Emission Bus Project

 Why is Halifax Transit converting its fleet to more sustainable vehicles?

-Along with reducing greenhouse gas emissions, the project will also reduce operating costs for Halifax Transit by switching to a low-carbon or zero-emission fleet.
-The addition of renewable solar energy and plans for future storage capacity will help make the transit system more resilient.
+Along with reducing greenhouse gas emissions, the project will reduce operating costs for Halifax Transit by switching to a low-carbon or zero-emission fleet.
+The addition of renewable solar energy and plans for future storage capacity will also help make the transit system more resilient.

 What is involved with the expansion and retrofit of the Ragged Lake Transit Centre?